cakwok/Computer-Vision/README.md

 Introduction
 ------------
-#### Homework1 - To the power of
-To compare computational time difference between full formular and C++ POW function.

 #### Project1 - Real Time Video Filtering
 Developed with C++, OpenCV, to build a live video system with special effect from scratch, by applying blur filters, gradient magnitude, quantization, cartoonization and live video recording.